A correctly formatted reference will tell you exactly where to find the full article:

 There is also guidance on the different types of referencing software available to help organise your references and insert them into your write-up - automatically formatted into the right reference style

 Alternatively you can search an individual subject database.
-These will search a smaller number of articles than Library Search, but give you more control over your searches and more focused results.
+These will search a smaller number of articles than DelphiS, but give you more control over your searches and more focused results.
 Subject databases are particularly recommended for researchers and students doing dissertation research.

 If you're looking for journal articles, these are some of the key databases you'll need.
 You can see the full list of databases for Ocean and Earth Science for additional specialist literature and subject related databases.